EricKit/nest-user-auth/README.md

 ## Purpose

 If this project helps you, please add a star!
-This project was created due to the lack of documentation and code examples integrating the technologies listed below.
-The goal of this project is to provide best practices code examples of NestJS implementing multiple newer technologies.
-The project attempts to use best practices, if you recognize an anti-pattern, please post an issue.
+This project was created due to the challenges I had using the documentation and code examples integrating the technologies listed below.
+The goal of this project is to provide best practices code examples implementing multiple NestJS techniques.
+If you recognize an anti-pattern or a better way to do something, please post an issue.
+The project is written with `"strict": true`.

 This is a boiler plate project to start with user authentication.
 Adding other GraphQL models to this project will be easy following the same structure.
 User auth has always been one of the hardest and most common thing to implement, so that is what is implemented in this project.
 Feel free to throw spears at this project or recommend updates.
 Standard disclaimer: In no way has this been vetted by security experts.